mayeranalytics/pyUBX/readme.md

 # pyUBX

+This is a small but functional python wrapper for the u-blox M8 UBX protocol, as defined in [UBX-13003221 - R13, §31](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf).

+More precisely, it is a parser, message generator, message manipulator.
+It can also be used as a parser generator for other languages.

-This is a small but functional python wrapper for the u-blox M8 UBX protocol, as defined in [UBX-13003221 - R13](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf).
-Only a small subset is implemented.
-However, this python was designed so that it is very easy to add messages.
+Only a small subset is currently implemented.
+However, this Python library was designed so that it is very easy to add messages.

 For example, the `ACK-ACK` and `ACK-NAK` message format is defined in Python like this.